How to Know Exactly What to Charge For Your Sessions, Even If You’ve Never Been Paid for Your Audio Work Before

 I’m sure you’ve had similar questions right?

-However, those questions were so exhausting, and hop over to these guys I got so sick of wasting all this time racking my brain around how much I should charge that I decided to make it easier for me.
+However, those questions were so exhausting, and I got so sick of wasting all this time racking my brain around how much I should charge that I decided to make it easier for me.

 So, I ended up creating my own pricing calculator tool that would help me find the right price whenever a band approached me for a session.